-The population in Orlando metropolitan statistical area (MSA), which includes Lake, Orange, Osceola and Seminole counties grew 27% over the last 10 years and was approximately 2.3 million in 2013.
+The population in the Orlando metropolitan statistical area (MSA), which includes Lake, Orange, Osceola and Seminole counties grew 23% over the last 10 years and was approximately 2.3 million in 2014.
 The Metro Orlando Economic Development Commission reports that the Orlando region is projected to be among the nation's fastest-growing regions in this decade.
 With over one third of its population between the ages of 20 and 44, and a median age of 37, Orlando is a young and vibrant community.

-The Florida Research and Economic Information Database Application reports the unemployment rate for the Orlando-Kissimmee-Sanford MSA (Orlando MSA) in August 2014 is 6.3%.
-Over the past five years the unemployment rate has steadily fallen.
-The five year annual average unemployment rate for the years 2009-2013 was 9.4% and the August 2013 rate was 6.6%.
-The Orlando MSA gained a total of 36,400 jobs in January 2014 compared to the previous year.
-Of that total, 10,300 jobs were in the leisure and hospitality industry which is evident by the strengthening tourism industry in the Orlando MSA.
-According to the Metro Orlando Economic Development Commission, Orlando welcomed 59 million visitors in 2013 to set a fourth consecutive record high.
+The Florida Research and Economic Information Database Application reports the unemployment rate for the Orlando-Kissimmee-Sanford MSA (Orlando MSA) in August 2015 is 5.1%.
+Over that past five years the unemployment rate has steadily fallen.
+The five year annual average unemployment rate for the years 2010-2014 was 8.6% and the August 2014 rate was 6.3%.
+The Orlando MSA gained a total of 40,000 jobs in January 2015 compared to the previous year.
+Of that total 13,300 jobs were in the leisure and hospitality industry which is evident by the strengthening tourism industry in the Orlando MSA.
+According to the Metro Orlando Economic Development Commission, Orlando welcomed 62 million visitors in 2014 to set a fifth consecutive record high.

 The decrease in unemployment as well as the continued increase in tourism has had a positive impact of traffic growth on the expressway system.
-Traffic on CFX's system in fiscal year 2015 through September has increased approximately 7% over the same time period last year.
+Traffic on CFX's system in fiscal year 2016 through September has increased approximately 11% over the same time period last year.